gustavochm/phasepy/docs/source/equilibrium/phasepy.dewPx.rst

 dewPx
 =====

+In this case a saturated vapour of known composition and temperature is forming a differential size dew.
+We need to find composition and pressure of equilibrium.

+Usual approach for solving this problem consist in a combined quasi-Newton for solving for Pressure and successive sustituion for composition.
+In case of having a good initial value of the true equilibrium values a full multidimentional system can be solved.

+In the following code block and example from this computation it is shown.

 >>> from phasepy import component, mixture, prsveos
 >>> from phasepy.equilibrium import dewPx
 >>> ethanol = component(name = 'ethanol', Tc = 514.0, Pc = 61.37, Zc = 0.241, Vc = 168.0, w = 0.643558,